madisontagg/Cardiotocography-Fetal-State-Prediction/README.md

 # Cardiotocography-Fetal-State-Prediction

-Project done on Free time - fetal cardiotocograms (CTGs) were processed on respective features and their fetal state diagnosis were predicted with ML Modeling
+Project on Free Time - fetal cardiotocograms (CTGs) were processed on respective features and their fetal state diagnosis were predicted with ML Modeling

 The dataset was pulled from: https://archive.ics.uci.edu/ml/datasets/cardiotocography